 Voting is Now Easier Than Ever Before:

 Now all U.S. citizens can electronically receive their blank ballots.
 Depending on the state in which you are eligible to vote, you may get your ballot by email, download from the internet.
 You just need to go to Federal Voting Assistant Website, complete a Federal Post Card Application (FPCA), print and sign the form, and return it to your local election office in the United States.
 Include your email address to make it easier for the election officials to reach you if there is a problem We recommend U.S. citizens living overseas get in the habit of completing a new FPCA each January, as states are no longer required to automatically send ballots to voters.
-If you need assistance completing the FPCA, or prefer to use the postage-paid printed version, please make an appointment with the Embassy.
+If you need assistance completing the FPCA, or prefer to use the postage-paid printed version, please contact the Embassy via email (LjubljanaACS@state.gov).

 Almost all U.S. citizens 18 years or older who reside outside the United States are eligible to cast an absentee ballot in federal elections.
 Some states allow overseas citizens to vote in state and local elections, as well as for state and local referendums.
 You can find specific information regarding each state, by selecting your state on the left hand side of the Federal Voting Assistance Website homepage For voting purposes, your state of legal residence is generally the state wherein you resided immediately before leaving the United States, even if you no longer own or rent property or intend to return there in the future.
 Some states even permit registration if your parents lived there, even if you did not.
 Direct your questions about eligibility to your local election officials once you have selected your state of residency.